Skip to Content

 Safe Updates in MySQL to Prevent Accidental Queries

-You'll likely see an error message like this one if you attempt to update a table's data without a WHERE clause:
+For example, if you run an unsafe query in a database with safe updates enabled, you'll likely see an error message like this one if you attempt to update a table's data without a WHERE clause:

 You are using safe update mode and you tried to update a table without a WHERE that uses a KEY column.

-Detecting if Safe Updates Are Enabled
+Detect if Safe Updates Are Enabled

 SHOW VARIABLES LIKE "sql_safe_updates";